 You're normally charged a fee of around £25 if you miss a payment on a loan.
-But the exact amount you’ll have to pay depends on the type of loan you have and how much you've borrowed.
+But the exact amount you’ll have to pay depends on the type of loan you have, the provider, and how much you've borrowed.

 When you miss a payment, you miss your monthly chance to reduce the capital.
 This means it’ll take you longer to repay the loan and you'll have to pay more interest overall.

-Missing loan payments negatively impacts your credit score.
-Lenders have to to report late or missed payments CRAs, who hold your credit file.
-This can affect your ability to borrow in future.
-Potential lenders will be less willing to loan to you if you’ve missed payments in the past.
+Missing loan payments negatively impact your credit score.
+Lenders have to report late or missed payments to CRAs, who hold your credit file.
+This can affect your ability to borrow in the future.
+Potential lenders will be less willing to loan you money if you’ve missed payments in the past.

 The amount of damage done by missing a payment depends on how long it takes you to get back on track.
 Your credit record shows your repayment history for all your borrowing.